Give DMARDs Time

 Wonder why your doctor prescribed methotrexate or another DMARD -- disease modifying anti-rheumatic drug?
 Do you really need it, especially if your symptoms aren't so bad?
 The answer is yes.
 RA is sneaky -- it attacks joints before you may know it.
 By the time symptoms really bother you, the damage may be serious and irreversible.
 DMARDs can slow or stop joint damage, sparing you serious problems later.
 Talk with your doctor about any concerns you have so you'll feel more comfortable.

-When you were diagnosed with RA, your doctor likely prescribed methotrexate, the most commonly used DMARD for RA.
+When you were diagnosed with RA, your doctor likely prescribed a DMARD for RA.
+Methotrexate is one of te most commonly used if you have moderate to severe symptoms.
 Your doctor may prescribe other DMARDs in addition to or instead of methotrexate.
-Such combinations may work better than a single DMARD alone.
+In some cases, combinations may work better than a single DMARD alone.

 Other DMARDs include meds such as Arava (leflunomide), Azulfidine (sulfasalazine), Azasan or Imuran (azathioprine), cyclosporine, and Plaquenil (hydroxychloroquine).
 Ask your doctor to explain how he or she picked DMARDs for you.